Charles Linehan

 Photo: Hugo Glendinning.
 Brighton Festival - performers: Lorea Burge Badiola, Samir Kennedy

-Charles Linehan is an award winning independent choreographer and film-maker based in the UK
+Charles Linehan is an award winning independent choreographer based in Brighton.

-Charles Linehan has been Choreographer in Residence at The Place Theatre, London; Joint Adventures, Munich; Associate Artist with Dance4, Nottingham.
+Charles Linehan is a Jerwood Award winning choreographerhas and has been Choreographer in Residence at The Place Theatre, London; Joint Adventures, Munich; Associate Artist with Dance4, Nottingham.
 He is Reader in Choreography at Trinity Laban Conservatoire of Music and Dance and Director and Producer of London International Screen Dance Festival.
 He is a curator for Brighton Screen Dance Festival and a Panel Member for Screendance International, Detroit.

 “One of our classiest Choreographers”